MirandaFrudd/multi-class-program-test/diary_program.md

 # 2 User can read the longest entry possible in a given time
 diary = Diary.new
-entry1 = Task.new("Monday 1 Jan", "One Two Three Four Five")
+entry1 = DiaryEntry.new("Monday 1 Jan", "One Two Three Four Five")
-entry2 = Task.new("Tuesday 2 Jan", "One Two Three Four Five Six")
+entry2 = DiaryEntry.new("Tuesday 2 Jan", "One Two Three Four Five Six")
-entry3 = Task.new("Wednesday 3 Jan", "One Two Three ")
+entry3 = DiaryEntry.new("Wednesday 3 Jan", "One Two Three ")
 diary.add_entry(entry1)
 diary.add_entry(entry2)
 diary.add_entry(entry3)
 diary.longest_entry_read(2, 3) # => "You can read an entry from Tuesday 2 Jan"

-# 3 User cannot read any entries if there is not enough time
+# 3 User cannot read any entries if there is not enough time (fail message?)
 diary = Diary.new
-entry1 = Task.new("Monday 1 Jan", "One Two Three Four Five")
+entry1 = DiaryEntry.new("Monday 1 Jan", "One Two Three Four Five")
-entry2 = Task.new("Tuesday 2 Jan", "One Two Three Four Five Six")
+entry2 = DiaryEntry.new("Tuesday 2 Jan", "One Two Three Four Five Six")
-entry3 = Task.new("Wednesday 3 Jan", "One Two Three ")
+entry3 = DiaryEntry.new("Wednesday 3 Jan", "One Two Three ")
 diary.add_entry(entry1)
 diary.add_entry(entry2)
 diary.add_entry(entry3)